-Joist is a billing and invoicing software built for contractors in various trades including fencing, flooring, drywall, and carpentry.
+Joist is a billing and invoicing software built for contractors in trades like fencing, flooring, drywall, and carpentry.
 The platform helps streamline daily operations by simplifying estimate creation, invoice management, and payment processing.

 At its core, the software focuses on making administrative tasks easier for contractors.
 Users can create professional estimates and invoices, track expenses, and manage customer information all in one place.
 The built-in payment system lets clients pay directly through the platform, while integration with QuickBooks keeps financial records organized.

-The tool comes in three tiers: a free basic plan for smaller operations, a Pro plan at $14 monthly with expanded features, and an Elite plan at $32 monthly for advanced needs.
+The tool comes in three tiers: a Basics plan at $8 monthly for smaller operations, a Pro plan at $14-15 monthly with expanded features, and an Elite plan at $32 monthly for advanced needs.
 Mobile apps for iOS and Android ensure contractors can manage their business from anywhere, while features like custom branding and document attachments help maintain a professional image.

 Since 2011, Joist has grown to support over 150,000 contractors in their daily operations.
 The platform now operates as part of EverCommerce, continuing to develop tools that help contractors run more efficient businesses.

-Joist Basics (the free plan) lets you create up to 5 documents monthly with unlimited clients.
-You can add your logo, include line items, and attach photos to documents.
-The paid plans remove the document limit and add features like online payments, QuickBooks sync, and homeowner financing options.
-If you're a small contractor with few monthly invoices, the free plan might work, but most growing businesses will need Joist Pro or Elite for unlimited documents and more advanced features.
+Joist Basics costs $8 monthly and lets you create up to 5 invoices or estimates per month with unlimited clients.
+You can add your logo, include line items, and accept online payments.
+The paid plans remove the document limit and add features like QuickBooks sync and homeowner financing options.
+If you're a small contractor with few monthly invoices, the Basics plan might work, but most growing businesses will need Joist Pro or Elite for unlimited documents and more advanced features.

-Can I accept credit card payments through Joist?Yes, you can accept credit card payments through Joist with the Pro and Elite plans.
+Can I accept credit card payments through Joist?Yes, you can accept credit and debit card payments through Joist with all plans, including the Basics tier.
 The payment processing feature lets your clients pay invoices online directly through the app.
 This helps you get paid faster and offers a more professional experience for your customers.
 Many contractors find this feature saves them time chasing payments and improves their cash flow.

 Does Joist work on both iPhone and Android devices?Joist works on both iPhone and Android devices through their mobile app.
 You can create estimates and invoices right from your phone while at a job site.
 The app syncs across all your devices, so you can start work on your phone and finish it later on your tablet or computer.
 This flexibility helps contractors manage their business from anywhere without being tied to an office.